Skip to main content

 Which open-source crawler has the most permissive license?

-Spider (MIT) and Katana (MIT) are the most permissive.
+Katana (MIT) is the most permissive.
 Scrapy (BSD), Colly (Apache-2.0), Crawl4AI (Apache-2.0), and Nutch (Apache-2.0) are also commercially friendly.
 CRW and Firecrawl use AGPL-3.0, which has copyleft implications for network services.
 Using fastCRW's API avoids the AGPL concern.

 Get Started